NASA-PDS/registry/docs/source/connection-setup.rst

 You can run harvest on ECS, as on EC2 using the Cognito authentication.

-But if you run harvest, on ECS, on the same AWS account as the Registry service, you can also configure the connexion to the Registry without Cognito authentication, as follows:
+Alternatively if you run harvest, on ECS, on the same AWS account as the Registry service, you can also configure the connexion to the Registry without Cognito authentication, as follows:

 .. code:: xml